- Fax number

 - I acquired additional education while employed at Concordia, would I be entitled to any compensation?

 - Please refer to your respective collective agreement on how it treats educational increases.
-Should you be eligible please provide your Compensation Advisor with a copy of your transcript reflecting that your degree has been conferred or the number of successful credits completed, along with a letter from your supervisor supporting your request.
+Should you be eligible please provide your Employment Advisor with a copy of your transcript reflecting that your degree has been conferred or the number of successful credits completed, along with a letter from your supervisor supporting your request.
 Should your request be approved, the effective date that will be used for your educational increase will be the date that we received your request.

 - Why is my job paid differently when compared to another University?